Shared Housing Budget near Geneva: The Real Cost (2026)

 Hidden Costs to Watch Out For

 Real example: a listed rent of 750 €/month easily becomes 1,050 €/month once all charges are added.
-That's 40% more than the ad price.
+That's 40% more than the ad price — and it's exactly what our residents tell us about their previous housing when they move in.
 In coliving at La Villa, the listed price is the price you pay.
 Period.

 What Percentage of Your Salary Should Go to Rent?